bburtin/documentation/content/en/metrics/_index.md

 A **_distribution_** is similar to a histogram, but it summarizes values submitted during a time interval across all hosts in your environment.
 You can also choose to report multiple percentiles: p50, p75, p90, p95, and p99.
 You can learn more about this powerful feature [here][17].

-To make this concrete with an example, suppose your host reported metric values of [1,1,1,2,2,2,3,3] during a ten-second interval.
-Depending on the metric type you chose, Datadog would store completely different values:

-_Count_ would add them up and send the value 15 over to our servers, while _rate_ would take the total sum and divide it by 10 seconds to report a value of 1.5. _Gauge_ would simply report the last value, 3.
-If your metric is a _histogram_, Datadog would receive five different values: avg = 1.88, count = 8, median = 2, p95 = 3, max = 3.

-Metric types also determine which graphs and functions are available to use with the metric in the app.
 Please see the [metrics types][14] documentation for more detailed examples of each metric type and submission instructions.

 ### How do I view real-time information about my metrics?

 The [Metrics Summary page][18] displays a list of your metrics reported to Datadog under a specified time frame: the past hour, day, or week.
 Metrics can be filtered by metric name or tag.

-Click on any metric name to display a sidepanel with more detailed information.
-The metric panel displays key information for a given metric, including its metadata (type, unit, interval), number of distinct metrics, number of reporting hosts, number of tags submitted, and a table containing all tags submitted on a metric.
+Click on any metric name to display a details sidepanel with more detailed information.
+The details sidepanel displays key information for a given metric, including its metadata (type, unit, interval), number of distinct metrics, number of reporting hosts, number of tags submitted, and a table containing all tags submitted on a metric.
 Seeing which tags are being submitted on a metric helps you understand the number of distinct metrics reporting from it, since this number depends on your tag value combinations.

 Note: The number of distinct metrics reported in the details sidepanel on Metrics Summary does not define your bill.
 Please see your [usage details][19] for a precise accounting of your usage over the past month.